660104A 4th January: London, unidentifeid

 Note: Remixed and overdubbed by MJ (voc) and KR (bvoc, gtr).
 Also

-there’s probably a piano-overdub by STU on 'Satisfaction'.
+there’s probably a piano-overdub by STU on Satisfaction.
+Overdubs

 were done at IBC Studios, London, in mid-October.

-The remastered 'Got Live If You Want It'-CD of Abkco (released 1986)
+The remastered 'Got Live If You Want It!'
+US-CD on Abkco includes

-Pretendly Oldham took the tapes afterwards to Los Angeles to
+Note: Pretendly Oldham took the tapes afterwards to Los Angeles to mix

 - Have You Seen Your Mother, Baby, Standing In The Shadow?
 (MJ/KR)